-Walk through the scope with everyone at the beginning of the kickoff meeting.
+Review the scope of work with everyone at the beginning of the kickoff meeting.
 Especially if a salesperson and a purchasing agent handled the initial proposal, it is important that everyone gets on the same page as far as the scope.
 If anyone in the meeting isn’t completely clear on the goals and deliverables, stop and reassess before moving on.

 Additionally, if a member of the client team leaves during the project, it is important to walk the replacement team member through this scope again.
 I can’t tell you the number of times that expectations of someone new coming into the situation are wildly different from what the original person’s thoughts were.
 It can completely destroy the outcome of a project when everyone is not on the same page.